jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 This interaction between the 2 forces creates a recurring pattern while their existence is in force, just as the 2 forces of the Sun and outer space create a tug-of-war for the Earth manifesting as its orbital pattern.

 We will use the name Positive and Negative Forces.
 In this way:
-- the gravitation that keeps the Earth solid and whole is the Positive Force
+- the gravitation that keeps a star whole is the Positive Force
  <!-- to the sun is a Negative Force -->
-- the force that explodes planets is the Negative Force
+- the force that explodes the star as a supernova is the Negative Force

  <!-- from the  vastness of space is a 'Shiva-force' -->